smolang/RDFMutate/README.md

  - add to groups, e.g. following [this website](https://docs.docker.com/engine/install/linux-postinstall/)

 ### Geo Simulator
+- install Java, e.g. using

+ `sudo apt install default-jre`

+ `sudo apt install default-jdk`
-- get fork of simulator from [github](https://github.com/tobiaswjohn/SemanticObjects/tree/geosim) and clone it in some `FOLEDER`
+- get branch `geosim` from fork of simulator from [github](https://github.com/tobiaswjohn/SemanticObjects) and clone it in some `FOLDER`.
+I.e. use

+  `git clone -b geosim https://github.com/tobiaswjohn/SemanticObjects`
 - insert the path of the cloned repository, i.e. `FOLDER/SemanticObjects`,  in the [config file](sut/geo/config.txt). (can be relative or absolute path)
 - call `build_geo.sh`